 Playing with Modal Views, Floating Buttons and Alerts

-Earlier, we built a navigation interface that lets users navigate from the content view to the detail view.
-The view transition is nicely animated and completely taken care by iOS.
-When a user triggers the transition, the detail view slides from right to left fluidly.
-Navigation UI is just one of the commonly-used UI patterns.
-In this chapter, I'll introduce to you another design technique to present content modally.
+Earlier, we created a navigation interface that allows users to navigate from the content view to the detail view.
+The view transition is smoothly animated and completely handled by iOS.
+When a user triggers the transition, the detail view slides from right to left seamlessly.
+Navigation UI is just one of the commonly used UI patterns.
+In this chapter, I will introduce another design technique for presenting content modally.

-For iPhone users, you should be very familiar with modal views.
-One common use of modal views is for presenting a form for input.
-Say, for example, the Calendar app presents a modal view for users to create a new event.
-The built-in Reminders and Contact apps also use modal views to ask for user input.
+For iPhone users, modal views are a familiar concept.
+They are commonly used to present forms for user input.
+For example, the Calendar app presents a modal view for users to create a new event.
+Similarly, the built-in Reminders and Contacts apps also use modal views to prompt for user input.

-From the user experience point of view, this modal view is usually triggered by tapping a button.
-Again, the transition animation of the modal view is handled by iOS.
-When presenting a full-screen modal view, it slides up fluidly from the bottom of the screen.
+From a user experience perspective, a modal view is typically triggered by tapping a button.
+Once again, the transition animation of the modal view is handled by iOS.
+When presenting a full-screen modal view, it smoothly slides up from the bottom of the screen.

-If you're a long-time iOS users, you may find the look & feel of the modal views displayed in figure 1 is not exactly the same as the usual ones.
-Prior to iOS 13, the presentation of modal views covers the entire screen, while in iOS 13, modal views are displayed in card-like format by default.
-The modal view doesn't cover the whole screen but partially covers the underlying content view.
+If you're a long-time iOS user, you may notice that the visual appearance of the modal views shown in figure 1 differs from the traditional ones.
+In previous versions of iOS, modal views covered the entire screen.
+However, starting with iOS 13, modal views are displayed in a card-like format by default.
+The modal view no longer covers the entire screen but instead partially covers the underlying content view.
 You can still see the top edge of the content/parent view.
-On top of the visual change, the modal view can now be dismissed by swiping down from anywhere on the screen.
-You do not need to write a line of code to enable this gesture.
-It's completely built-in and generated by iOS.
-Of course, if you want to dismiss a modal view via a button, you can still do that.
+Additionally, with this update, modal views can be dismissed by swiping down from anywhere on the screen.
+Enabling this gesture requires no additional code as it is built-in and provided by iOS.
+However, if you prefer to dismiss a modal view using a button, you can still implement that functionality.

-Okay, so what are we going to work on in this chapter?
+So, what will we be focusing on in this chapter?

-I will show you how to present the same detail view that we implemented in the previous chapter using a modal view.
-While modal views are commonly used for presenting a form, it doesn't mean you can't use them for presenting other information.
-Other than modal views, you will also learn how to create a floating button in the detail view.
-While the modal views can be dismissed through the swipe gesture, I want to provide a Close button for users to dismiss the detail view.
-Furthermore, we will also look into Alerts which is another kind of modal views.
+I will demonstrate how to present the same detail view we implemented in the previous chapter using a modal view.
+While modal views are commonly used for presenting forms, they can also be used to present other types of information.
+In addition to modal views, we will explore how to create a floating button within the detail view.
+While modal views can be dismissed using the swipe gesture, I want to provide a Close button for users to easily dismiss the detail view.
+Furthermore, we will also discuss Alerts, which are another type of modal view.

 We got a lot to discuss in this chapter.
 Let's get started.